armel/ICKeyer_Firmware/README.md

 First of all, format a micro SD card in FAT32.

-Then, using a plain text editor, you will create a file that should have the `.ini` extension. for example `IC705BT.ini` if you plain to use the ICKeyer with an IC-705 connect by Bluetooth.
+Then, using a plain text editor, you will create a file that should have the `.ini` extension.
+For example `IC705BT.ini` if you plain to use the ICKeyer with an IC-705 connected by Bluetooth.

 And now, here is what you will put in this `IC705BT.ini` :